Trash of the Titans: Plot

 However, fulfilling these promises proves costly and Mayor Quimby reprimands Homer for spending the department's annual budget in only a month.
 Homer gets cities all over the United States to pay him to store their excess garbage in an abandoned mine shaft on the outskirts of Springfield.
 Despite the budget crisis having ended and the workers receiving their salaries as promised, the garbage builds up underground and eventually erupts, pouring trash all over the town.
-At a town hall meeting, Homer is removed from office and ordered to be horsewhipped, and replaced with Ray Patterson, who declines reinstatement and relishes in the disastrous consequences of the town's decision to elect Homer over him.
+At a town hall meeting, Homer is removed from office and ordered to be horsewhipped and replaced with Patterson, who declines reinstatement and relishes the disastrous consequences of the town's decision to elect Homer over him.
 With no other options left, Quimby moves the entire town five miles down the road.
 However, Lisa worries that such a drastic move will make no difference if the same lackadaisical attitude towards waste management continues.
 Homer nonchalantly throws away a bag of potato chips, and it lands next to a Native American, who sheds a tear before being warned by a fellow tribe member not to turn around.
 He does so anyway, and screams out loud on seeing Springfield's former site, which is now swamped with garbage for miles around.

 During the credits, U2 is flying to their next stop on the tour when bassist Adam Clayton shows off his Springfield souvenir spoon to Bono and The Edge.
 Clayton hands Bono the spoon, who throws it behind them.
-The spoon hits Mr. Burns on the head, who proceeds to call the band "Wankers".
+The spoon hits Mr. Burns on the head, who proceeds to call the band "wankers".